 I have friends who renovated their home recently, and they put together this gorgeous, open-plan kitchen with The Works: white marble countertops on top of crisp black base cabinets with pull-out drawers, floating open shelves instead of upper cabinets, and an enormous farmhouse sink.
 Basically everything I've ever pinned.
 Not surprisingly, it looked amazing when it was finished!
 The upper shelves had beautiful jars artfully filled with dry goods, and a few tasteful cookbooks interspersed with tchotchkes.

-But when they first starting using the kitchen post-renovation, the dishes were stored in the dining area.
+But when they first starting using the kitchen post-renovation, they had to store their dishes in the dining area.
 So every time they unloaded the dishwasher, they walked 30 feet to a lovely glass-front cabinet that they had to open with a little key to put the dishes away.
 Talk about a time suck!

 Since then, they've started storing their everyday dishes on the open shelving, a banned practice in the early days.
 But the change reminded me of one of the worst storage mistakes you can make in the kitchen: Storing things too far from where you use them.